atropos-null/LS/py109/py109_studyguide.md

 #### Why it Matters

 Shallow and deep copying directly builds on the fundamental concept that variables in Python are references to objects in memory.
 When you make a copy, you're really creating new references (pointers) to either the same objects (shallow copy) or brand new duplicate objects (deep copy).
-The copying mechanism isfundamentally about how variables reference objects in memory.
+The copying mechanism is fundamentally about how variables reference objects in memory.

 Understanding shallow vs. deep copying is also important for '**Pass by Object Reference**' because when you pass mutable objects to functions, you're passing a reference, not a copy.
 This has similar implications to using shallow copies.​

+#### Connecting Copy Operations to Parameter Passing in Python

+Implications for Mutable vs. Immutable Objects

+Mutable Objects (lists, dictionaries, sets)
+1.  ​When passed to functions​: Changes to the object within the function will affect the original object
+2.  ​With shallow copy​: The new container can be modified independently, but nested mutable objects are shared
+3.  ​With deep copy​: Complete independence - changes to the copy won't affect the original at any level

+Immutable Objects (integers, strings, tuples)
+1.  ​When passed to functions​: Since they can't be modified, operations create new objects
+2.  ​With both shallow and deep copy​: Practically identical for simple immutable objects due to Python's optimization

+Key Takeaways
+1.  ​Pass by object reference​ means you're passing a reference to the object, similar to a shallow copy
+2.  ​Shallow copy​ creates a new container but shares references to the inner objects
+3.  ​Deep copy​ creates new copies of all nested objects, ensuring complete independence
+4. Mutability is the key factor​ that determines whether modifications will affect the original object

 ### Variable Shadowing